Jako/AjaxUpload/core/components/ajaxupload/docs/mkdocs/usage.md

 Property | Description | Default
 ---------|-------------|--------
-ajaxuploadUid | Unique upload queue id [^1] | md5 of MODX site_url setting and the current resource id ajaxuploadFieldname | (required) FormIt field, the filenames/paths of the (already) uploaded files are saved in | jpg,jpeg,png,gif ajaxuploadTarget | (required) Target path for the (already) uploaded files (relative to $modx->getOption['assetsPath']).
+ajaxuploadUid | Unique upload queue id [^1] | md5 of MODX site_url setting and the current resource id ajaxuploadFieldname | (required) FormIt field, the filenames/paths of the (already) uploaded files are saved in | - ajaxuploadTarget | (required) Target path for the (already) uploaded files (relative to $modx->getOption['assetsPath']).
 The folder should exist or should be createable and it has to be writable for PHP. | - ajaxuploadFieldformat | Format of the data saved in ajaxuploadFieldname | csv